Back to school? Even as a little girl, I could hardly wait for morning.

 All About Me

-On this page your student will record their personal goals, “I really want to read 20 books this year!”
-It records their faith goals, “I want to memorize Psalm 30 this semester.”
-It records their health goals, “I want to drink 6 glasses of water EVERY day!”
-And it records their homeschool goals, “I want to finish my daily school work by 3 p.m. every day.”
+On this page, your student will record their personal goals, like, “I really want to read 20 books this year!”
+It records their faith goals: perhaps, “I want to memorize Psalm 30 this semester.”
+It records their health goals, such as, “I want to drink 6 glasses of water EVERY day!”
+And it records their homeschool goals: “I want to finish my daily school work by 3 pm each day.”

-When they get to the end of the school year, they can look back to see which goals they accomplished (and which ones need a bit more time/effort).
+When they get to the end of the school year, they can look back to see which goals they accomplished (and which ones need a bit more time or effort).

 Field Trip Planning and Evaluations